 How was it in the days of Lot?
 Lot lived in a city called Sodom.
 We have a word today called sodomy.
 We know exactly what that means.
 That is a homosexual sin.
 That is a vile kind of behavior drawn out of that city in the plains south of the Dead Sea.
 What did God do to Sodom?
 Buried Sodom under fire and brimstone completely.
 What kind of people lived in Sodom?
-Read the nineteenth chapter of Genesis and find that when two angels came to visit Lot, the men of that city tried to rape the angels.
+Read the 19th chapter of Genesis and find that when two angels came to visit Lot, the men of that city tried to rape the angels.
 And when God blinded the men of that city, they still tried to feel their way to smash down the door to get to those angels.
 That was a vile, wretched place.

 So the first thing you know about the days of Noah and the days of Sodom is that they were days of wretched, vile, massive, sweeping, consummate evil.
 And that's the way it will be in the days when the Son of Man comes.
-There's no room in this for an A...a post-millennial view.
+There's no room in this for an a...a post-millennial view.
 There's no room in this for the world getting better and better and better and better.
 It is not going to get better.
 It didn't get better before the judgment fell in Noah's day and it didn't get better before the judgment fell in Lot's day.
 I don't know how anybody can be a post-millennialist with that clear teaching of Scripture.
 It's going to get worse and worse.
-Evil men grow worse and worse...says the Word of God.
+Evil men grow worse and worse, says the Word of God.
 Evil men grow worse and worse.

-It will also be like the days of Noah and the days of Lot in that judgment will come suddenly...judgment will come suddenly.
+It will also be like the days of Noah and the days of Lot in that judgment will come suddenly, judgment will come suddenly.
 It came suddenly in the days of Noah.
 The door was shut on the ark and it began to rain and the flood drowned the whole world and they had no hope.
-It came suddenly in the days of Lot, Lot was taken out of the city, his two daughters went with him, they escaped and as soon as he was gone, the city perished.
-You can see it in the text here if you would look, you see in verse 27, "Noah entered the ark and the flood came."
+It came suddenly in the days of Lot.
+Lot was taken out of the city.
+His two daughters went with him, they escaped and as soon as he was gone, the city perished.
+You can see it in the text here if you would look.
+You see in verse 27, "Noah entered the ark and the flood came."
 You see it in verse 29, "Lot went out from Sodom and it rained fire and brimstone."
 It comes fast, it comes immediate, it comes inescapably and it comes devastatingly.

-And I would just add as a footnote to this as well, before...here's another parallel at the end...when the day of the Lord comes, it's coming that day of the Lord, that final horrible deadly judgment, it's coming at a day and an hour.
-They know the general time period, we can see the prophetic clock in the Tribulation so they know but they don't know the day and they don't know the hour.
+And I would just add as a footnote to this as well.
+Before...here's another parallel at the end.
+When the day of the Lord comes, it's coming that day of the Lord, that final horrible deadly judgment; it's coming at a day and an hour.
+They know the general time period, we can see the prophetic clock in the tribulation so they know but they don't know the day and they don't know the hour.
 So when it comes, it comes suddenly and it comes devastatingly and it comes deadly and it's too late.
 That parallel is there as well.

-So there are parallels for the time of Noah, the time of Lot and the time of the coming of the Son of Man.
+So there are parallels for the time of Noah, the time of Lot, and the time of the coming of the Son of Man.
 It will be so devastating, so terrifying, so fast that it will sweep the ungodly away.
 But there's one other component.
 It will come after a time of warning.
 Noah, according to 2 Peter, is a preacher of righteousness.
-He is called by Peter a preacher of righteousness.
-Lot is identified to us as that righteous Lot.
+He is called by Peter “a preacher of righteousness.”
+Lot is identified to us as “that righteous Lot.”
 Lot was a righteous man.
 Peter says Noah was a preacher of righteousness.

 So what do we know?
-We know that before the judgment came, righteous men like Lot warned people, righteous men like Noah...Noah for 120 years while he's building an object lesson of what's going to happen and building a boat in the middle of the desert where there is no water and there's never been anything like rain, is giving a sermon of judgment and it's there every day for everyone to see for 120 years.
+We know that before the judgment came, righteous men like Lot warned people, righteous men like Noah, Noah for 120 years while he's building an object lesson of what's going to happen and building a boat in the middle of the desert where there is no water and there's never been anything like rain, is giving a sermon of judgment and it's there every day for everyone to see for 120 years.
 The judgment of God will only fall after a time of warning.
-During the time of the Tribulation, the first warning will be the church removed, what happened?
+During the time of the tribulation, the first warning will be the church removed.
+What happened?
 How's the world going to understand what happened?
 That's a huge reality to try to deal with.
 That doesn't mean people won't still go to church.
-I'm afraid that most of the people who were part of the visible church won't be gone in the Rapture, so church will go on which will confuse the world to some degree, but it's still an issue to be answered.
+I'm afraid that most of the people who were part of the visible church aren’t going to be gone in the rapture, so church will go on which will confuse the world to some degree, but it's still an issue to be answered.
 Then you have judgments starting to fall.
 But as those judgments start to fall, the gospel will be preached.
 It will be preached by two witnesses, Revelation 11, who the whole world will see killed in the city of Jerusalem and then they'll rise from the dead and everybody will see it because it will be on CNN and Fox News and everywhere else.
 Then 144 thousand Jews are converted, they become evangelists, they're sealed so they can be protected from the deadly threats of Antichrist.
 They'll cover the world.
 They'll preach the gospel.
 So many people will be saved from every tongue and tribe and nation that they can't even be numbered.
-The gospel will be preached by an angel in heaven, will fly through heaven preaching the gospel from space.
+The gospel will be preached by an angel in heaven, who will fly through heaven preaching the gospel from space.
 That's amazing.
-I don't think that's a satellite dish, folks, that's an angel flying in heaven.
-Something far more supernatural.
+I don't think that's a satellite dish, folks.
+That's an angel flying in heaven, something far more supernatural.
 The gospel will be preached everywhere and the warning of judgment will be given again and again and again and again and again during that period of time.
-So as it was in the days of Noah when righteousness and judgment were being preached by Noah, in the days of Lot when righteousness and judgment were declared and testified by Lot, so it will be in that day that the gospel and the warnings of judgment will be preached in that day.
+So as it was in the days of Noah when righteousness and judgment were being preached by Noah, in the days of Lot when righteousness and judgment were declared and testified by Lot, so it will be in that day that the gospel and the...the warnings of judgment will be preached in that day.
 The parallels then are striking when you think about the coming of Christ.

 And then finally, that brings us to the text itself at which point we close.
 They will be in the future days marked by the same kind of indifference that the days of Noah and Lot were marked by.
 They were eating.
 They were drinking.
 They were marrying.
 They were being given in marriage.
-Nothing wrong with any of that, life as usual.
-You eat, you drink, you have marriages, make families...life as usual.
+Nothing wrong with any of that.
+Life as usual.
+You eat, you drink, you have marriages, make families, life as usual.
 They did it in the days of Noah in spite of the judgment warnings, in spite of the preachings of righteousness.
 They did the same thing in Lot's day, verse 28, they were eating, drinking, buying, selling, planting, building.
 Nothing sinful about that, that's just life as usual.
 And that's the amazing thing.
 They carried on life as usual before the Flood.
 They carried on life as usual before the holocaust of fire and brimstone.
-And they will in the middle of all these precursors to the day of the Lord, all these horrific judgments coming out of the seals, the trumpets and the bowls in Revelation, in the middle of all of that with their world collapsing around them, with the tides changing because the moon is changed, with the sea turned to blood, with fresh water being poisoned, with crops dying, with stars in the sky being rearranged, with a third of the population of the world dying, a fourth of the population of the world dying, all these things going on, they're still trying to carry on life as usual because that's all they know, ignoring the warnings, ignoring the heavenly preachers, the earthly preachers, the miraculous resurrection of the two witnesses...they just carry on life as usual.
+And they will in the middle of all these precursors to the day of the Lord, all these horrific judgments coming out of the seals, the trumpets and the bowls in Revelation, in the middle of all of that with their world collapsing around them, with the tides changing because the moon is changed, with the sea turned to blood, with fresh water being poisoned, with crops dying, with stars in the sky being rearranged, with a third of the population of the world dying, a fourth of the population of the world dying, all these things going on, they're still trying to carry on life as usual because that's all they know, ignoring the warnings, ignoring the heavenly preachers, the earthly preachers, the miraculous resurrection of the two witnesses, they just carry on life as usual.

 Now, next time we're going to see the final three characteristics of His time of return.
 Let's pray.

-Father, we are stunned by all of this, we are in awe of it.
+Father, we are stunned by all of this.
+We are in awe of it.
 But we do know there's one other thing.
 As it was in the days of Noah, eight souls were saved.
 As it was in the days of Lot, three souls were saved.
 As it will be in the final days of the Son of Man, there will be a massive revival.
-Israel will be saved, innumerable number of Gentiles will be saved.
-It will be the greatest sweeping salvation of humanity in redemptive history.
+Israel will be saved.
+Innumerable number of Gentiles will be saved.
+It will be the greatest, sweeping salvation of humanity in redemptive history.
 We thank You for that.
-We feel like John who when taking in all of this says it was sweet and bitter, sweet because of the salvation, sweet because of the exaltation of Jesus Christ, sweet because of the destruction of the ungodly and bitter because of the tragedy of eternal damnation to the souls of men and women.
-And we have that same bitter/sweet taste even now as we contemplate this massive event which will happen and perhaps begin in our lifetime.
-May everyone here be ready for the upward call to be gathered to Christ, to come back with Him not to be judged but to reign in His Kingdom which will be an everlasting Kingdom.
-We thank You for the grace that has brought us into this invisible Kingdom and will one day usher us into the visible Kingdom.
-We give all the glory to our King and our Lord, Jesus Christ...in whose name we pray.
+We feel like John, who when taking in all of this says it was sweet and bitter; sweet because of the salvation, sweet because of the exaltation of Jesus Christ, sweet because of the destruction of the ungodly, and bitter because of the tragedy of eternal damnation to the souls of men and women.
+And we have that same bittersweet taste even now as we contemplate this massive event which will happen and perhaps begin in our lifetime.
+May everyone here be ready for the upward call to be gathered to Christ, to come back with Him, not to be judged but to reign in His kingdom, which will be an everlasting kingdom.
+We thank You for the grace that has brought us into this invisible kingdom and will one day usher us into the visible kingdom.
+We give all the glory to our King and our Lord, Jesus Christ, in whose name we pray.
 Amen.